Frequently Asked Questions

 Why do you bother writing things nobody will ever read?

-Third: I am an interpreter and translator, and writing helps me hone my skills in many ways.
-I can write an article today, for example, and think it is all fine.
-But, then, I’ll come back to read it, after some time, and realize I made a myriad mistakes, the first time around, I did not spot.
+First of all: I am an interpreter and translator, and writing stuff helps me hone my skills in many ways.
+I can write an article today, for example, and think it is all fine, but then I’ll come back to read it, after some time, and realize there’s a myriad mistakes I did not spot before.
 More succinctly put, this exercise truly helps you gradually understand how much you really suck!

 Why not just use social media like Facebook or Instagram?